rgeorgia/InfinityDesktop/README.md

 Actually this, like many other projects, is a scratch for my particular itch.

 ### First
 I am **not** an expert, but I am willing to dig in, willing to learn and willing to listen to sound advice.
-I do not feel that everything needs to be "invented here."
-I am more than willing to _rip-off_ good ideas.
+I do not feel that everything needs to be invented here.
+I am more than willing to rip-off good ideas.

 ### Second
 I am **not** a NetBSD or DragonflyBSD zealot.
 I am an **enthusiast**.
 I will not bash Windows or scoff at any distro of Linux.
 You will not find any snarky comments about smartd or anyother technology I am completely ignorant about.